mikrostew/recipes/markdown/salmon-patties.md

 * random blogs from google search

 I don't even remember what exactly I made last time, since aside from the main salmon/onion/egg/breadcrumbs you can put whatever you want in there.
 They're pretty forgiving.

+If using some tuna, probably need an extra egg to get them to bind better.

+Easy dip for these: mayo + relish + mustard, kind of a simple tartar sauce.